...

 Learn more about the best stretches for beginning runners.

-Static stretching is when you bend over to touch your toes and hold the pose for at least 30 seconds.
+Static is when you bend over to touch your toes and hold the pose for at least 30 seconds.
 A recent study found that static stretches don’t have the desired effect.
 This means that you aren’t preventing injuries.
-There is some evidence that shows it negatively affect workouts.

-Dynamic stretching involves gentle repetitive motions.
+This involves gentle, repetitive motions.
 These movements gradually increase circulation and muscle length.
 Arm swings that start small and gradually increase to become bigger are a good example.

 Recent Running Injuries Articles